elatov/elatov.github.io/_posts/2012-08-26-vcap5-dcd-objective-3-1-transition-from-a-logical-design-to-a-vsphere-5-physical-design.md

 ### Given the operational structure of an organization, identify the appropriate management tools and roles for each staff member

-From the <a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-security-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-security-guide.pdf']);">vSphere Security Guide</a>, here is a list of predefined roles:
+From the [vSphere Security Guide](http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-security-guide.pdf), here is a list of predefined roles:

 > *   No Access
 > *   Read Only